Kureha has two production sites in Japan that supply the world with specialty products.

 - The Iwaki Factory acquired ISO 9001 certification, an international standard for quality assurance, in 1996.
 This was expanded to include the entire company in 2003.
 Further, in 2012 the Iwaki Factory passed the maintenance inspection for the latest standard, ISO 9001:2008.
 The positive operational status of Kureha's quality management system, including for sales and administrative divisions, has been independently certified.
 We will continue to pursue the highest international standards of manufacturing practice.

-The Plastics Processing Factory is the center for production of food packaging materials using Kureha's resin processing techniques, including the household plastic wrap NEW Krewrap made from polyvinylidene chloride produced at the Iwaki Factory, as well as Blow Ace squeezable ketchup bottles based on multilayer extrusion technology.
+The Plastics Processing Factory is the center for production of food packaging materials using Kureha's resin processing techniques, including the household plastic wrap NEW Krewrap made from polyvinylidene chloride produced at the Iwaki Factory.
 The factory comprises two production sites, at Omitama in Ibaraki Prefecture, and Tamba in Hyogo Prefecture.

 Since the Plastics Processing Factory mainly makes products that come into direct contact with food, we have rigorous systems in place for quality and hygiene control in our factory.
 Through constant and strenuous effort we ensure customers’ safety and peace of mind.